Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     * In Canada: ​​[Write to your MP!
 Ukraine needs Canada’s help NOW!](https://www.ucc.ca/2022/02/25/write-to-your-mp-ukraine-needs-canadas-help-now/)" [Source](https://docs.google.com/document/d/16nOJoUOcSRc8tg1Bm4aXlFJVru4mZLAf5N_sjim5g1g/edit?usp=drivesdk)
 * [Google Business Profiles new emergency help attributes for Ukraine support](https://searchengineland.com/google-business-profiles-new-emergency-help-attributes-for-ukraine-support-382839) (Google also added hotel attributes to define if your hotel offers support to those displaced from Ukraine.)
     * "Google Business Profiles is rolling out a new business attribute under a new category called “emergency help” where you can say if your _business or organization_ accepts donations, employs refugees, needs volunteers or offers free products or services."
+* Donate unused air miles to [Miles4Migrants](https://miles4migrants.org/): "Your _unused frequent flyer miles and credit card points_ can help refugees and asylum-seekers, many of whom have been separated from their families for years, reunite with their loved ones and reach safe homes."
 * "Volunteers are always welcome at [World Central Kitchen](https://wck.org/) in _Przemysl, Poland_ — 8 miles from the major border crossing from Ukraine.

     If you want to come find lodging first, getting here is no problem.
 Sleeping nearby is a challenge.
 People are commuting 60-90 minutes by car or train.
 Try to find a spot in Przemysl.